Hope International Ministries

 This policy was approved by the Board of Directors of Hope International Ministries on:

-The 2014 Internal Revenue Service Form 990, Return of Organization Exempt From Income Tax, as prepared by Gregory, Sharer & Stuart, PA is provided for your review. (view form 990)
+The June 2020 Internal Revenue Service Form 990, Return of Organization Exempt From Income Tax, as prepared by RSM is provided for your review. (view form 990)